trevorwslee/ACalculatorApp/README.md

 ## Package the "Bridge" with the App

 It is possible to package the "bridge" in the app's PKG.
-To do so, we will need to put everything of the "bridge" to the `assets` folder like
+To do so, we will need to put everything (`pkg` and the HTML file) of the "bridge" to the `assets` folder like

 |Android Studio|VSCode|
 |--|--|